euphi/euphi.github.io/_posts/2018-03-31-ArduinoESP8266-multipleTasks.md

 (based on the Espressif [NON-OS SDK](https://github.com/espressif/ESP8266_NONOS_SDK)) call you back if they detect new activity on network - **and this is done in the "network" task.**

-The ESP8266 non-os SDK doesn't do a real parallel processing, it does a [cooperative multitreading](https://en.wikipedia.org/wiki/Cooperative_multitasking), but the task switch can occur whenever `delay()` or `yield()` is called.
+The ESP8266 non-os SDK doesn't do a real parallel processing, it does a [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking), but the task switch occurs whenever `delay()` or `yield()` is called.

-So, there are many recommendations to call `yield()` when performing long tasks in your loop, to handle "background" tasks, e.g. on [Stackoverflow](https://stackoverflow.com/questions/34497758/what-is-the-secret-of-the-arduino-yieldfunction) or on [Sparkfun](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/using-the-arduino-addon).
+There are many recommendations to call `yield()` when performing long tasks in your loop, to handle "background" tasks, e.g. on [Stackoverflow](https://stackoverflow.com/questions/34497758/what-is-the-secret-of-the-arduino-yieldfunction) or on [Sparkfun](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/using-the-arduino-addon).

-So, whenevery you call `delay()` or `yield()` in your `loop()` (directly or indirectly by another functions that calls them), there is a context switch and your callbacks of you asynchronous network I/O may be called.
+So, whenevery you call `delay()` or `yield()` in your `loop()` (directly or indirectly by another functions that calls them), there is a context switch and your callbacks of your asynchronous network I/O may be called.
 In case of Homie this is the `HomieNode::handleInput()` method.

 ## The Details